-Nova stepped out of Crassus’s white marble building and glanced up at the sky.
+Nova stepped out of Crassus’s sandstone building and glanced up at the sky.
 The blue sun-star neared its zenith.
 The air was dry and the skies a dusty yellow, a sign of summer in the Realm of D’Ouro.
 She pulled out the rolled parchment Crassus gave.
 She glanced at the sketch before she crumbled it up and tossed it into a fire pit used for burning waste.
 She knew very well how this Stele looked.
 His wanted posters had been around for years and each year the man on the poster had a different look, whether it was the hair, a beard of some sort, or some flawed facial feature, but it was his eyes that always remained the same.
 It was how she always found her marks.

 Nova adjusted her hood and the scarf around her face to filter the billowing grains of sand.
 She had been looking for Stele several years ago when she first started hunting outlaws and fugitives while working for the local authorities.
 Back when the reward was just one thousand gold coins for stealing some “priceless” royal trinket.
 But now it was ten million – one million from each of the Nine Realms, and a million from Crassus himself – and the list of crimes grew from thievery to treason and serial murder.
 With that much money Nova wouldn’t need to hunt down baddies anymore.
 She had to admit that she was surprised that someone would hire her now to hunt Stele down.
 No one had hired her to find him back then, even though many knew her reputation as the hunter who always caught her targets.

 Nova held up the coin bag Crassus gave.
 Then she removed the sword strapped across her back.
 She pulled out the blade and tapped it over the gold coins.
-It was a precautionary habit she had since she’d gotten the sword from her mentor years ago.
+It was a precautionary habit she kept since she’d gotten the sword from her mentor years ago.
 The sword had the ability to remove any magic, malicious or not, whenever it was nearby.
 She wasn’t sure how, but it was something she’d learn her sword could do during her early days as a bounty hunter.
 And she didn’t question it.

 Nova slipped the bag back into her cloak’s pocket and strapped the sword back across her back.
 Sand danced around as she made her way to the marketplace: a collection of semi-covered stalls and low buildings along the main road that led to the central city of Qizil, the capital of D’Ouro.
 She weaved in and out of crowds until she stopped in front of an ice-seller.

-Although D’Ouro was the home of gold mines, most of the gold was exported to the inner realms, mostly to D’Terra, the third of the Nine Realms – and the wealthiest – before it was made into coins and other valued items used throughout the Nine Realms.
+Although D’Ouro was the home of gold mines, most of the gold was exported to the inner realms, mainly to D’Terra, the third of the Nine Realms – and the wealthiest – before it was made into coins and other valued items used throughout the Nine Realms.

 The boy glanced around as he walked.
 His eyes scanned the trees and shrubs opposite of where Nova hid.
 The boy frowned for a moment before he started back down the path.
 Nova shook her head and followed the boy, keeping to the trees.
 She pulled out a small coil of rope from her pocket before she grabbed the boy from behind.